awlck/frankendrift/README.md

 ### Linux
 You will need to install the [.NET 5 Runtime](https://docs.microsoft.com/en-us/dotnet/core/install/linux) from Microsoft.
 If you wish to play games that use graphics, you will also need to install `libgdiplus` through your distributions's package manager.
-(Otherwise the program will throw an error whenever an image attempts to display itself.)
+(Once you do that, enable graphics from the settings.)

 ## Known limitations